Total Recall (2012 film): Production

+Development

 On June 2, 2009, Variety reported that Kurt Wimmer would write the script for the film.
 Mark Bomback was later brought on board, and James Vanderbilt did an uncredited "polish" on the script.
 Over a year later Len Wiseman was hired to direct.
 Paul Cameron is the film's cinematographer, and Christian Wagner is the film's editor.
 The soundtrack is a collaboration of Harry Gregson-Williams and Welsh electronica group Hybrid.

 Although described in the press as a "remake," star Jessica Biel claimed in her August 2, 2012 appearance on The Daily Show that the film is not a remake of the 1990 film, but an adaptation of the original short story by Philip K. Dick.
 However, Biel's own character of "Melina" was not actually present in the original short story by Philip K. Dick and exists only in this film and the original 1990 film.
 The same is true for the characters of Cohaagen and Harry, along with the leader of the Resistance.
 This version of the film also uses the names Quaid and Lori for the main character and his wife, like the 1990 film, whereas in the original short story they were Quail and Kirsten.
 The basic story also follows that of the original 1990 film, albeit with certain changes such as keeping the action on Earth rather than Mars.
 Also, this version does not credit Dick as a writer.

 In August 2010, Arnold Schwarzenegger expressed an interest in reprising his role as Quaid, but in October 2010 it was officially reported in The Hollywood Reporter that Colin Farrell was on top of the short list, which included Tom Hardy and Michael Fassbender, to play Quaid.
 On January 11, 2011, it was announced that Farrell had secured the role.
 Farrell stated in April that the remake would not be the same as Dick's short story.
 Schwarzenegger ridiculed the film in 2019 saying, "someone tried to do a remake of [Total Recall].
 How stupid is that?
 Jesus!"

 Beckinsale and Biel were both confirmed for roles on May 25, after actresses Eva Green, Diane Kruger, and Kate Bosworth had previously been considered for Biel's role.
 Actor Bryan Cranston was cast as the film's villain.
-Ethan Hawke was cast in a cameo role, and commented that his character had a monologue about five pages long; however, this role was cut from the theatrical version of film, but is part of the extended Director’s Cut.
+Ethan Hawke was cast in a cameo role, and commented that his character had a monologue about five pages long; however, this role was cut from the theatrical version of film, but is part of the extended Director's Cut.
 Later cast additions included Bill Nighy and John Cho.